Magnum113/JobSwipe/replit.md

 ## Overview

 JobSwipe is a modern job search application that brings the familiar swipe-based interface to job hunting.
 Users can swipe through job vacancies, manage their resume, search for specific positions, and view their application history.
-The platform integrates AI-powered cover letter generation to streamline the job application process.
+The platform integrates with HH.ru for real job applications and uses AI-powered cover letter generation.

 ## User Preferences